-I may have already touched on it a couple times, but the portion that took place on the island was easily the most exciting part of this movie.
+I may have already touched on it a couple times, but the portion of this story that took place on the island was easily the most exciting part of this movie.
 So much so, that I could have watched a whole movie that took place on the island.
 I know what you may be thinking: Jurassic World was the movie that took place entirely on the island.
-I know, but what I mean is, I could have watched a whole movie where our protagonists were racing through the wild environment, trying to survive amongst some of the deadliest creatures to have ever walked the earth, all while trying to rescue some of those creatures from an imminent volcanic eruption.
+I know, but what I mean is that I could have watched a whole movie where our protagonists were racing through the wild environment, trying to survive some of the deadliest creatures to have ever walked the earth, all while trying to rescue some of those creatures from an imminent volcanic eruption.

 Con: Predictable (-5pts)

 This movie started strong, but it had a bunch of plot twists that fell pretty flat, due to how predictable they were.
 From the first tranquilizer shot, audiences will have a pretty good idea as to where this story was going, and who the antagonists were.
 Despite this, the story had a reveal moment, regarding who the mastermind was, that was clearly intended to surprise movie goers, but audiences will see it coming miles away.
 Then there was another plot “twist” regarding the young Maisie (Isabella Sermon) and her story, which I saw coming a mile away as well.
 This was not a movie that needed plot twists, but the filmmakers felt the need to throw them in there anyway, and they did not spend the necessary time to flesh them out to the point that they would actually surprise anyone.
 This was made worse by the generic storyline, and the predictable moments where good dinosaurs saved the protagonists from bad dinosaurs.
 It was lazy writing if I have ever seen it before.